cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 When prompted, paste the Fauna server secret you obtained earlier.

-The `FAUNA_SECRET` environment variable is now injected automatically into your Worker code at runtime.
+The `FAUNA_SECRET` secret is now injected automatically into your Worker code at runtime.

 ### Install dependencies